 Education 202.
 Moral Education.
+(Moral)

-Students will learn strategies for teaching respect and responsibility and their derivative values.
+Students will learn methods for teaching respect and responsibility and their derivative values.
 Special attention will be given to the role of storytelling in moral education.
-The course will also cover conflict resolution in a school setting as well as in other contexts.
+Topics include sex education, bullying, and conflict resolution.
+3 Credits.